WeCode-Mighty-Team-8/FosterConnectionAndroid/README.md

 finding resources for supporting this cause.

 App features:
-The app when launched opens a web view which displays a list of locally available resources that can be seen via Google maps.
+The app when launched opens a web view which displays mapped locations of locally available resources.
 We can filter resources by mentors, families and training.

 Instructions for compiling and opening app: